 National Leadership Program, Summer 2021

-Jill Feder (she/her) is a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for Summer 2021.
+Jill Feder (she/her) was a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for Summer 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Feder enrolled in RespectAbility’s Fellowship program so that she could be part of the solution in ending discrimination and biases against people with disabilities.
 She is excited to help RespectAbility earn the grants and donations it needs to maintain its life-enhancing services.